-Editor's Note: Jenny's blog originally appeared in February 2014 as part of a four-part series in which our staff explore some of the desert treasures we're working to preserve and protect from potential energy and other development.
-Since publication,
+Editor's Note: Jenny's blog originally appeared in February 2014 as part of a four-part series in which our staff explore the desert treasures we're working to preserve and protect from potential energy development.
+Since pub

 President Barack Obama is preparing to designate New Mexico’s Organ Mountains-Desert Peaks area and California’s

 Spanish painter Salvador Dali passed away 25 years ago this Jan.
 23, his name by then all but synonymous with that of the art movement he championed during the prime years of his career: surrealism.

 Though it had been a national monument for more than a century prior to 2013, central California’s Pinnacles area was considered something of a hidden gem.